When Preschool Teachers Hate You

 Go to Walmart or Staples or Amazon or even the Dollar Tree and find a planner that floats your happy little sailboat.
 Don’t get hung up on perfection.

-Start with a cheap one (or free – I have a printable here), until you see what works for you and what doesn’t.
+Start with a cheap one (or free – there are several good ones online), until you see what works for you and what doesn’t.
 You can always transfer it later, especially if you’re not out-of-pocket yet.

 Be forewarned in this search, the type of planner you choose right now is not going to change your life.